-A harmful sexual act can be wanted, as in the case of sadomasochism and other sexual behaviours that include elements of intent and harm.
+A harmful act of a sexual nature can be wanted, as in the case of sadomasochism and other sexual behaviours that include elements of intent and harm.
 These acts, although they might violate social norms, do not amount to violence.
-For children, agreeing to sexual acts is dependent on emerging development and capacity to refuse or agree, and may be influenced by power differentials impacted by trust, authority or force, manipulation or the exploitation of vulnerability.
+For children, agreeing to acts of a sexual nature is dependent on emerging development and capacity to refuse or agree, and may be influenced by power differentials impacted by trust, authority or force, manipulation or the exploitation of vulnerability.
 Several countries have established minimum legal ages for sexual consent as well as limits regarding age differentials between partners as criteria to ascertain the capacity of a child to refuse or agree to sexual acts.

-- 175 Justia, 'Self-Defense in Criminal Cases', October 2022, <www.justia.com/criminal/defenses/self-defense>, accessed 3 November 2022. - 176 A sexual act refers to contact or non-contact actions that involve sexual organs or references to sexual organs or other body parts used for sexual activities. - At the national level, countries have established different minimum ages for sexual consent (i.e., the age at which someone is deemed capable of consenting to sexual activity).
+- 176 Justia, 'Self-Defense in Criminal Cases', October 2022, <wa>www.justia.com/criminal/defenses/self-defense, accessed 3 November 2022. - 177 An act of a sexual nature is a physical, verbal or non-verbal action that involves any part of the body used for sexual activity or references to sexuality, and has a sexual intent or connotation. - At the national level, countries have established different minimum ages for sexual consent (i.e., the age at which someone is deemed capable of consenting to sexual activity).
 International standards do not indicate what this minimum age should be.
 According to the Committee on the Rights of the Child, the age should, however, be set at a level that avoids the criminalization of adolescents' behaviours and the prevention of access to services.
 Accordingly, it should respect the evolving capacities of the child and not be set too high.
 Another factor to consider is the age difference between partners as one indication of the balance of power between them.
 Finally, regulating the age of consent should also take into account cases in which two underage adolescents are involved.
 See General Comment No. 20 (2016) on the Implementation of the Rights of the Child during Adolescence, paragraph 40.
-The definition of sexual violence against a child used in this classification takes into account the age element by qualifying the acts as 'unwanted' i.e., obtained without agreement, including when a child is too young to refuse or agree, or when they involve the abuse of trust, authority or force, manipulation or the exploitation of a vulnerable situation. - 178 The exploitative nature of the behaviour is what distinguishes sexual abuse from sexual exploitation of children.
+The definition of sexual violence against a child used in this classification takes into account the age element by qualifying the acts as 'unwanted' i.e., obtained without agreement, including when a child is too young to refuse or agree, or when they involve the abuse of trust, authority or force, manipulation or the exploitation of a vulnerable situation. - 179 The exploitative nature of the behaviour is what distinguishes sexual abuse from sexual exploitation of children.
 The United Nations has defined sexual exploitation, although not only related to children, as follows: "Any actual or attempted abuse of a position of vulnerability, differential power, or trust, for sexual purposes, including but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another".
 See United Nations, 'Secretary-General's Bulletin on Special Measures for Protection from Sexual Exploitation and Abuse', section 1.
 Sexual exploitation of children is not a separate subcategory of sexual violence against children as its manifestations present many overlaps with rape, sexual assault and non-contact sexual acts, and its inclusion would not have allowed the ICVAC to meet the criteria of mutual exclusivity.
 Many forms of child sexual exploitation are among the illustrative examples of non-contact sexual acts against a child.